How To Create and Optimize a Great Guerrilla Marketing Strategy

 The Best Guerrilla Marketing Strategy Is an Extension of Your Brand

-Guerrilla marketing is both scrappy and strategic.
-But before you get started, you need to know what makes you stand out.
-The campaign is one component of your overall guerrilla marketing strategy that ultimately captures your core message.
-Ask yourself these questions:
+Guerrilla marketing is both scrappy and strategic, but before you start, you need to know what makes you stand out.
+The campaign is the part of your strategy that captures your core message, so ask yourself:

 • What makes my brand different?

-• What do I do that my competition doesn’t?
+• What do I do that my competition does not?

 • What does my target audience want, and how can I give it to them?